 It may be worth noting that we found that the sticks weren't grippy enough when we were testing the Raiju Tournament Edition.
 However, the quality of the controller can really be felt when using it as this was the only downside other than the price.

 Despite being primarily known for developing some of the best PC steering wheels around, Thrustmaster’s first true attempt at supplanting the Dualshock 4 controller is also one of the best.
 A lot of this is down to how it handles customization, which works by letting players swap out different button modules depending on their functional or aesthetic preferences.
 There’s also a suite of extra configurable buttons located on the eSwap Pro’s backplate – perfect for tournament players craving a competitive edge.
 There are four of them in total, and rather than opt for the traditional paddles you see with most eSports controllers, Thrustmaster’s take better resemble face buttons and are therefore harder to mistakenly press.

-After tweaking around with the eSwap Pro’s modules enough to find your perfect layout, it’s easy and comfortable to settle in for extended play sessions.
-Button presses, for example, deliver a tactile feel and a satisfying sense of feedback as any eSports-centric controller should, while the textured grips on either side of the gamepad always ensure you can maintain a handle on things during the heat of competitive play.
+After tweaking around with the eSwap Pro’s modules enough to find your perfect layout, we found that it’s easy and comfortable to settle in for extended play sessions.
+When testing it was great that button presses, for example, deliver a tactile feel and a satisfying sense of feedback as any eSports-centric controller should, while the textured grips on either side of the gamepad always ensure you can maintain a handle on things during the heat of competitive play.
 Better still, those grips, much like the analog sticks and D-pad, can be entirely switched out for an alternative option.
 Only the best PS4 controllers offer such flexibility, and the Thrustmaster eSwap Pro is one of them.